benediktstroebl/della-inference/README.md

    ssh -N -L localhost:4567:della-l05g6:8000 bs6865@della-l05g6
    ```

-    **To check whether a port is free run:**
-    ```
-    lsof -i :<port_number>
-    ```

-    If this command returns not output then the port you tested is free.

    **Note:** This will keep the terminal session you ran it in occupied as long as the SSH tunnel is open.
 This is on purpose because it prevents us from creating more and more port forwardings without noticing, which is likely to happen if we establish permanent tunnels in the background.
 As soon as you exit the terminal session, the connection will be closed.

+    **To check whether a port is free run:** On the Princeton Clusters we can just use the following simple command to determine a free port on the current node.
+Use the output in step two and replace `<choose free port>` with the determined free port.
+    ```
+    get_free_port
+    ```

    **What is port forwarding?**
    Port forwarding is a technique that allows you to create a secure tunnel between your local machine and a remote server.
-In this case, it's used to access the API running on a Della GPU node from the login node you land in when use ssh into Della.
+In this case, it's used to access the API running on a Della GPU node from the login node you land when you ssh into Della.

 3. You can now run inference using Python code executed on the Della node you ran step 1-3 on (see examples below).
-As mention in the Note, you need to open a new terminal window to navigate on the node given that the first window is keeping the SSH tunnel open.
+As mentioned in the note, if you want to use the terminal you need to open a new terminal window given that the first window is keeping the SSH tunnel open.

 ### Option 2: Using Azure VM